 However, the FDA’s expectations for data handling extend beyond this benchmark.
 This means companies need to implement meaningful and effective strategies to manage their data integrity risks.
-What it boils down to is falling out of compliance with data integrity leads to:
+Ultimately, falling out of compliance with data integrity leads to:

 The following questions from the agency’s Q&A guidance provides valuable insight into proper data management.

-An audit trail is a secure, computer-generated and time-stamped electronic record.
-It allows for easy reconstruction of the events (who, what, when and why) relating to the creation, modification, or deletion of a record.
+An audit trail is a secure, computer-generated, and time-stamped electronic record.
+It allows for easy reconstruction of the events (who, what, when, and why) relating to the creation, modification, or deletion of a record.
 For example, the audit trail for a high-performance liquid chromatography (HPLC) run needs to include the staff member’s name, date, time of the run, and the integration parameters used.
 It also needs to include documentation justifying any changes.

 The guidance says that electronic copies can be used as true copies of paper or electronic records.
-It also stipulates that the copies need to preserve the content and meaning of the original data, which includes associated metadata and the static or dynamic nature of the original records.
+However, it also stipulates that the copies need to preserve the content and meaning of the original data — this includes associated metadata and the static or dynamic nature of the original records.